grepfs17/cm-copy-lists/README.md

 - Open chrome://extensions in Chrome.
 - Enable Developer mode (toggle in the top-right).
 - Click “Load unpacked” and select the extension folder.
-- Visit any Cardmarket page with a card table (e.g. a deck list, “Wants” results).
+- Visit any Cardmarket page and go to your Wants.
 - Enjoy the new copy buttons!

   ## Why?